-Melissa Arnold, an entrepreneur for more than 28 years with over 33 years in the pre-school industry, is the founder of Mansfield Montessori.
+Melissa Arnold, an entrepreneur for more than 30 years with over 33 years in the preschool industry, is the founder of Mansfield Montessori.
 Ms. Arnold is Montessori Certified and holds a Master’s Degree in Professional Development.
-She is also a mother of four children, each of whom was raised in her preschools.
-Two received their educations from Ms. Liz Acevedo and Ms. Mary Garner, both of whom are Montessori Select teachers at Mansfield Montessori.
-Melissa is also a professional actress and holds an acting degree from KD Actors Conservatory of the Southwest.
+She is also a mother of four children, each of whom were raised in her preschools.
+Two of her children received their education from Ms. Liz Acevedo, Ms. Allison Sanchez, and Ms. Kathy Young, all of whom are currently teachers at Mansfield Montessori.
+Melissa is also a professional actress and holds an acting degree from K.D.
+Actors Conservatory of the Southwest.
+She is a Seven Spiritual Laws Of Yoga and certified meditation teacher through the Chopra Center.
 In her spare time, she enjoys exploring her creative side, as well as spending time with her family.

 Melissa Arnold founded Mansfield Montessori in August 2010.
 She briefly stepped out of the educational preschool business in 2006 to enter the corporate world for her first time.
 Ms. Arnold expressed, “I learned a lot working in a corporate setting, but what I discovered to be most profound is that when you love educating children, it is like a magnet.
 Administrating and teaching in an educational preschool setting is a passionate calling that always eventually beckons one back.”

 When Melissa Arnold returned to the educational preschool setting, she knew she wanted to achieve even more for the families and children in her school.
-Her goal was for building an educational preschool environment where preschool teachers could truly teach.
+Her goal was to build an educational preschool environment where preschool teachers could truly teach.
 Moreover, one that would empower children with valuable life lessons, such as: What I give to the world is what I will receive.
 I am love and respect.
 I may choose harmony and happiness daily.
-I am powerful and can achieve everything I want.
-I am full of potential, talents, and abilities.
+I am powerful and can achieve, I am full of potential, talents, and abilities.

 “I wanted to plant seeds of interest within the children that would grow into a passion for learning a foreign language, sign language, science, language arts, art, history, math and even yoga,” says Ms. Arnold.
 “I wanted a school that would build a child’s confidence and self-esteem so much — to the point that they knew they could accomplish anything.
 I wanted my school to make more than just a ‘difference’ in a child’s life.
 Mansfield Montessori is about impacting, in a powerful way, every child and family that walks through the door.”